General Winter is fighting for Ukraine

 Now, back to General Frost and Winter.
-Ukraine, progenitor of the Kievan Rus, later, Imperial Russia shares a great many layers of their narrative identity with Russia.
+Ukraine, progenitor of the Kievan Rus, later, Imperial Russia shares several layers of their narrative identity with Russia.
 Identity in all of us predetermines how we will behave under certain circumstances, mostly subconsciously.
 This is a powerful tool of influence, if you know the identities of the adversary well or know how to sort through narrative identity analysis.
 Sadly, most western powers, the US and NATO included, do not understand Narrative Warfare, nor are they interested in learning.

 Finally, I’m getting to the point, even though it wasn’t possible without some background.
 Russia actually owes a large part of their identity to Ukraine due to coming together as an early form of Russia, when the unified parts of the empire had Kyiv as their center.
 Both Russian and Ukrainian militaries share the narrative about General Winter and/ or Frost which means that both have the opportunity to be influenced by it, positively or negatively.

-Napoleon and Hitler both fell victim to Russian winter or at least as the narratives assert.
+Napoleon and Hitler both fell victim to Russian winter or at least as the narrative asserts.
 The defeat of powerful western powers attempting to conquer Russia have a deeply embedded safe area in Russian, Soviet and Ukraine identity.
 Hence, the criticality of this narrative to today’s war.

-This interpretation, if employed to build resilience and the will to fight, overwhelming favors Ukraine, not a soulless, genocidal thug like Putin.
-In case you haven’t noticed, the will to fight and national resilience is powerful in freedom loving Ukrainians fighting to remain the independent nation that they’ve always been.
+This interpretation, if employed to build resilience and the will to fight, overwhelmingly favors Ukraine, not a soulless, genocidal thug like Putin.
+In case you haven’t noticed, the will to fight and national resilience is powerful in freedom loving Ukrainians, fighting to remain the independent nation that they’ve always held in their hearts.
 Just because both Imperial Russia and the Soviets attempted to erase Ukraine’s unique identity via oppressive means, the resistance they are getting in their illegal invasion clearly shows that they failed to extinguish the freedom aspect of Ukrainian identity.